OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-30.md

 ## Genesis 30:5

-Bilhah conceived and bore Jacob a son.
+Bilhah became pregnant and gave birth to a son for Jacob.

 ## Genesis 30:6